 Scroll down to discover my tips for where to stay, where to eat and what to do…

 There is one hotel and it has six rooms.
-Well, really it is a restaurant with rooms.
-They looks lovely.
+Well, really it is a restaurant with rooms – The Ship Inn.
+They look lovely.
 They get booked up fast.

 Holiday rentals are the thing to do in Elie.
 For very special occasions Elie Select is worth checking out (we celebrated the husband’s fortieth birthday in one of their incredible houses) but usually we rent via Airbnb.
 I have a saved list of places fitting all my criteria (dog friendly, enclosed garden, etc.) and generally prefer somewhere a stone’s throw from the centre on the Earlsferry Beach side.
 Elie and Earlsferry just merge into one another and, truth be told, it is a relatively small area so it is highly likely anywhere you stay will be within walking distance of the main attractions.
 Keep scrolling down and you will find some key places to plot into Google Maps to check the distance from any potential lets…